ToamCohen/Todo-List-Mini-Project/README.md

 ## Extension

 Allow a user to unmark a `todo` as complete.
-For this, you'll need to change something small in your `markComplete` function in `Logic`.
+For this, you might need to change something small in your `markComplete` function in `Logic`.